foolishsailor/dailyui/README.md

 # Another compendium of #DailyUI projects

-Live Demo of pages can be found here:  [DailyUI](https://daily-ui-gp3ecb1ro.vercel.app/)
+Live Demo of pages can be found here:  [DailyUI Project](https://daily-ui-gp3ecb1ro.vercel.app/)

 I'm not a designer so I put these together to help refine my design skills and to develop a toolbox of efficient and repeatable solutions to the same problems that appear again and again in design.